jcolag/entropy-arbitrage/2020-02-13-trek-enemy.md

  > **SPOCK**: The...errr, impostor had some *interesting* qualities, wouldn't you say, Yeoman?

 Yep.
 Spock, the man who lectures people on being illogical, just took a moment out of his *job* to crudely suggest to Rand that she probably enjoyed being sexually assaulted by her boss.
 And he *leers* at her, too, apparently satisfied that he hurt her.
-Apparently, when Chapel said "the men from Vulcan treat their women strangely," in *The Naked Time*, she meant that they stand around making crude comments to demean the women and then [gaslighting](https://en.wikipedia.org/wiki/Gaslighting) them.
+Apparently, when Chapel said "the men from Vulcan treat their women strangely," in *The Naked Time*, she meant that they stand around making crude comments to demean the women and then {% wiki Gaslighting|gaslighting|en %} them.

 That's a level of sexism and predatory behavior I can honestly say I wasn't expecting, especially as the happy-ending episode "button," but I suppose the saving grace is that Rand is not pleased.
 She doesn't say anything---recalling her fear of "making trouble" for her superiors and damaging relationships---but her demeanor changes dramatically as Spock speaks.

 ## Commentary

-Obviously, this story is based---more than anything else---on Robert Louis Stevenson's [**The Strange Case of Dr. Jekyll and Mr. Hyde**](https://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde), with science-gone-awry dividing a strong man into two weaker halves along very similar lines.
+Obviously, this story is based---more than anything else---on Robert Louis Stevenson's {% wiki Strange_Case_of_Dr_Jekyll_and_Mr_Hyde|**The Strange Case of Dr. Jekyll and Mr. Hyde**|en %}, with science-gone-awry dividing a strong man into two weaker halves along very similar lines.

 It's not a bad choice.
 Like Kirk, Jekyll is broadly educated, with some background as a lawyer, doctor, and biochemist.
 Both also seem to deliberately eschew the trappings of their status and are willing to literally put their lives on the line to protect others.
 When they talk about their pasts, they seem to imply that a lot of the good they do is to balance harm done, but aren't ashamed of anything they've been through.
 Jekyll is described as...